 A landscape report is an aerial picture of what a state looks like in terms of K-12 computer science education.
-ECEP recommends that states conduct a landscape report as the second step in the four-step state change model.
+ECEP recommends that states conduct a landscape report as the second step in the five-step state change model.
 Landscape reports accomplish a number of vital strategic tasks in a state initiating state change.
 When state leadership teams form they are usually confronted with the question ‘what’s next?’ and often with a limited toolbox of resources.
 By conducting landscape surveys states gain a sense of computer science education gaps, opportunities and existing state education and industry efforts that can support broadening participation initiatives.

 Landscape reports answer questions like: